hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/04_loops_and_scripts.md

 - Use for loop to iterate over each FASTQ file
 - Dump out bad reads into a new file
-- Get the count of the number of bad reads and generate a summary file
+- Get the count of the number of bad reads
-- And after all the FASTQ files are processed, write the summary to a log file
+- And write the filename and number of bad reads to a summary log file

 You might not realize it, but this is something that you now know how to do.
 Let's get started...